 The Book

-The Nahj al-Balāghah collects the word of the Prince of the Believers, ʿAlī b.
+The Nahj al-Balāghah, a famous Twelver Shia collection of the word of the Commander of the Believers, Imām ʿAlī b.
 Abī Ṭālib (d.
-Ramaḍān 40/January 661), the first and foremost of the infallible imāms in the Shīʿah tradition.
-Muslims across the world have continuously revered the wisdom, courage, and eloquence of Imām ʿAlī.
+Ramaḍān 40/January 661).
+Imām ʿAlī is considered by his followers to have been explicitly appointed by the Prophet, according to divine decree, as his rightful successor and heir in all matters exoteric and esoteric as the first and foremost of the infallible imāms.
+Muslims across the world and throughout history have revered the wisdom, eloquence, courage, and asceticism of Imām ʿAlī.

 The Nahj al-Balāghah consists of three parts, the first containing 239 orations, sermons, brief speeches, and supplications; the second comprising of 79 epistles; and the third collecting 472 aphorisms.
 The orations and sermons expound on many subjects, most importantly instruction and guidance (taʿlīm wa irshād), exhortation and admonition (mawʿiẓah wa tanbīh), asceticism and the world (zuhd wa dunyā), and theology and prophethood (ilāhiyyāt wa nubuwwah).
 The epistles were largely composed during the caliphate of Imām ʿAlī and are concerned with providing guidance and advice to his deputies and governors, regarding affairs of the state and the army, and his correspondence with various personalities, friend and foe, but they also include admonition and instruction on a host of topics and, last but not least, his testament.
 Similarly, the aphorisms deal with a wide variety of matters and have been described as an ocean of wisdom.